FBW-E07/mine-ivoserra/README.md

 [Ivo Serra github repository](https://github.com/ivoserra/javaProject).

 ## the story
 User or Castle is a story game where the consumer takes decisions through multiple choices developing different outcomes or dramaturgies.
 The goal of this game is that the user is able to return to the castle and can sum up all what he could gather from is adventures.
-If the sum is higher then expected the user will have access to the throne room and clammed as a hero within a multitude of heros of the Castle.
+If the sum is higher then expected the user will have access to the throne room and claim as hero within a multitude of heros of the Castle.

 <br>
 ## Castle
 <img src ="./USERproject/castle.webp">
 <br></br>